-The brothers had been convicted in the rape, murder of an 11-year-old child
+DNA exonerates brothers convicted in the murder of a North Carolina child

 Buie’s body was found in an area of Red Springs known as something of a “lovers’ lane,” according to Joe Freeman Britt, the district attorney who prosecuted them in the ’80s.
 The ground was littered with “beer cans, condoms and cigarettes,” Britt said.

-It was one of those cigarette butts that ultimately set the men free.
+It was one of those cigarette butts that ultimately set them free.

 DNA found on a cigarette “matched another individual named Roscoe Artis, a convicted rapist and murderer who lived less than 100 yards from where the victim’s body was found,” said a statement from McCollum’s and Brown’s attorneys.